 4. Liver Support

-Your liver is going to be doing a lot of the heavy toxin processing.
+Your liver is going to be doing a lot of toxin processing.
 Fat-soluble toxins will need to be processed by the body before they can be excreted.
 For this reason, you’ll want to give your liver extra support with vitamin and mineral supplementation and by eating the proper foods.
 Common vitamins and minerals that assist in liver detoxification include vitamins A, C, E, K, B1, and B6.
 Beta-carotene and biotin can also be helpful.

 Additional liver support can be found by ingesting the following herbs: dandelion, schizandra, milk thistle, garlic, and rosemary.